Joel-Adams/snx_ansible_workshop_alibaba/README.md

 This repo also requires that you have Ansible installed on your local machine.
 For the most upto date methods of installing Ansible for your operating system [check here](http://docs.ansible.com/ansible/intro_installation.html).

-This repo also requires that Terraform be installed if you are using the aws.infra.terraform role.
+This repo also requires that Terraform be installed if you are using the alicloud.infra.terraform role.
 For the most upto data methods of installing Terraform for your operating system [check here](https://www.terraform.io/downloads.html).

-## AWS Infrastructure Roles
+## Alibaba Cloud Infrastructure Roles

-### roles/aws.infra.terraform
+### roles/alicloud.infra.terraform

 To create infrastructure and a Ansible Tower instance via Terraform: